danmcduff/iphys-toolbox/README.md

 *       Duration                =       Duration of the time window to process (default = 30 seconds).

-*       ECGMark                 =       Corresponding ECGData data file.
+*       ECGData                 =       Corresponding ECGData data file.

-*       PPGMark                 =       Corresponding PPGData data file.
+*       PPGData                 =       Corresponding PPGData data file.

 *       PlotTF                  =       Boolean to turn plotting results on or off.